John L. Lewis: United Mine Workers of America

 A powerful speaker and strategist, Lewis used the nation's dependence on coal to increase the wages and improve the safety of miners, even during several severe recessions.
 He masterminded a five-month strike, ensuring that the increase in wages gained during World War I would not be lost.
 In 1921 Lewis challenged Samuel Gompers, who had led the AFL for nearly forty years, for the presidency of the AFL.
 William Green, one of his subordinates within the Mine Workers at the time, nominated him; William Hutcheson, the President of the Carpenters, supported him.
 Gompers won.
 Three years later, on Gompers' death, Green succeeded him as AFL President.

-John L. Lewis (right), President of the United Mine Workers (UMW), confers with Thomas Kennedy (left), Secretary-Treasurer of the UMW, and Pery Tetlow (center), president of UMW District 17, at the War Labor Board conference of January 15, 1943, discussing the anthracite coal miners' strike.

-In 1924, Lewis a Republican, framed a plan for a three-year contract between the UMWA and the coal operators, providing for a pay rate of $7.50 per day ($ in dollars).
+In 1924 Lewis, a Republican, framed a plan for a three-year contract between the UMWA and the coal operators, providing for a pay rate of $7.50 per day ($ in dollars).
 President Coolidge and then-Secretary of Commerce Herbert Hoover were impressed with the plan, and Lewis was offered the post of Secretary of Labor in Coolidge's cabinet.
 Lewis declined, a decision he later regretted.
 Without government support, the contract talks failed and coal operators hired non-union miners.
 The UMWA treasury was drained, but Lewis was able to maintain the union and his position within it.
 He was successful in winning the 1925 anthracite (hard coal) miners' strike by his oratorical skills.